GIGABOOST.AI

 Your sequences must be sent from your own email domain (using an O365 or Google Workspace seat) to ensure the highest deliverability.
 The sequence should be spaced out: Day 1 (LinkedIn), Day 3 (Email 1), Day 7 (Email 2), Day 12 (LinkedIn Follow-up).

-Outreach only works if you have a place to send the traffic.
+Outreach only works if you have a place to send the traffic — and in 2026, investors expect a compliant, secure data room the moment they show interest.
 Once an investor shows interest, they expect a secure data room and a deck that has been vetted.
 According to SEC regulatory trends for 2026, transparency and data security in private placements are under higher scrutiny.
 Ensure your 5-year financial projections and 4-method valuations are ready before the first email goes out.

 What Are the Common Mistakes in Automated Outreach?